AndrewCollin32/HotPlate-Waitlist-Manager/README.md

 Another solution is to go to <code>HotPlate.java</code> and change <code>public boolean bypassSaveCustomersDebug = false;</code> to true <code>public boolean bypassSaveCustomersDebug = true;</code>.
 After, you exit the program, just change it back to false.
 It will resolve the problem itself.

-# Setup_Program

-To setup program you can simply import this repisitory to your prefered IDE.
-The launch of the program will be located in <code>HotPlate.class</code> inside <code>src/java/com/Hotplate/Hotplate/Hotplate.class</code>